Sans3108/valro-lfg/README.md

+## Disclaimer
+This bot was created for the [Valorant Romania](https://discord.gg/valorantromania) Discord server and as such it is configured and tailored for this server only.
+It is however pretty easy to edit and configure for your own needs/Discord server if you have TypeScript and NodeJS knowledge.

+_Also I know I don't follow most code conventions or whatever, but I made this in 2 days so cut me some slack, ok?
+XD_

 ## How to set up:

 ### Requirements:
-- Latest LTS version of [Node](https://nodejs.org) and NPM (comes bundled with Node)
+- Latest LTS version of [NodeJS](https://nodejs.org) and NPM (comes bundled with Node)
-- Some knowledge of programming and Discord
+- Some knowledge of programming/Sys Admin (Terminal usage) and Discord

 ### Preparation:
 - Clone the repo